-We expect that our existing cash, cash equivalents and investments are sufficient to continue operating activities for at least the next 12 months.
+We expect that our existing cash, cash equivalents and investments are sufficient to meet our cash requirements and continue operating activities, including the clinical trials of our drug candidates NX-2127, NX-1607, NX-5948 and DeTIL-0255 and the expansion of our intellectual property portfolio and infrastructure, for at least the next 12 months.
 We will need substantial additional funding to support our continuing operations and pursue our long-term business plan.
 We may seek to raise any necessary additional capital through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our drug candidates and the extent to which we may enter into additional collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated pre-clinical studies and clinical trials.

 We have a shelf registration statement on Form S-3 on file with the SEC.
 This shelf registration statement, which includes a base prospectus, allows us at any time to offer and sell registered common stock, preferred stock, debt securities, warrants, subscriptions rights and or units or any combination of securities described in the prospectus in one or more offerings.
 In addition, in August 2021, we entered into an Equity Distribution Agreement with Piper Sandler & Co.
 (Piper Sandler) pursuant to which, from time to time, we may offer and sell through Piper Sandler up to \$150.0 million of the common stock registered under the shelf registration statement pursuant to one or more "at the market" offerings.
 We are not required to sell any shares at any time during the term of the Equity Distribution Agreement.
 We agreed to pay Piper Sandler a commission of 3% of the gross sales price of any shares sold pursuant to the Equity Distribution Agreement.
-As of August 31, 2021, we have not sold any shares of common stock pursuant to the Equity Distribution Agreement and \$150.0 million in shares remained available under the Equity Distribution Agreement.
+As of February 28, 2022, we have not sold any shares of common stock pursuant to the Equity Distribution Agreement and \$150.0 million in shares remained available under the Equity Distribution Agreement.

-Unless otherwise specified in a prospectus supplement accompanying the base prospectus, we would use the net proceeds from the sale of any securities offered pursuant to the shelf registration statement for general corporate purposes, which may include funding for working capital, financing capital expenditures, research and development, clinical trials, marketing and distribution efforts, and if opportunities arise, for acquisitions or strategic alliances.
-Pending such uses, we may invest the net proceeds in interest-bearing securities.
-In addition, we may conduct concurrent or other financings at any time.
+Unless otherwise specified in a prospectus supplement accompanying the base prospectus, we intend to use the net proceeds from the sale of any securities offered pursuant to the shelf registration statement for general corporate purposes, which may include funding research, clinical and process development, increasing our working capital, reducing indebtedness, acquisitions or investments in businesses, products or technologies that are complementary to our own and capital expenditures.
+Pending such uses, we may invest the net proceeds in marketable securities that may include investment-grade interest-bearing securities, money market accounts, certificates of deposit, commercial paper and guaranteed obligations of the U.S. government.

-Our future funding requirements will depend on many factors, including the following:
+In the long term, our ability to support our working capital and capital expenditure requirements will depend on many factors, including the following: